Nelson-Christensen/SpriteSheetCreator/README.md

 # SpriteSheetCreator
-Takes several images as input and returns them side by side in a single image.
+Takes several images as input and returns them side by side in a single image (spritesheet).
 Also allows the user to "play" the image sequence, as a way to preview the animation.

 # Input